-These and other observations explain that it is the learning environment, consisting of both the formal and non-formal curricula that play an important role in creating an opportunity to develop international awareness and intercultural competence learning outcomes.
+These and other observations explain that it is the learning environment, consisting of both the formal and non-formal curricula that play a significant role in creating an opportunity todevelop international awareness and intercultural competence learning outcomes.

-The conditions that Allport (1954) predicted would be necessary for positive intergroup outcomes have an important predictive value for the importance of and the extent to which the educators at the home institution play a role in creating this environment.
-It is remarkable therefore, that international mobility took such a flight as the mechanism by which we sought to engender the IoHE associated learning outcomes (however that might have been framed).
-Maybe this is a testament to the much of the original intention of international mobility, which was that of obtaining cognitive inputs that were not available on the home campus.
-Thus, for area studies such mobility was considered absolutely essential to develop as a fully-equipped graduate, but for other disciplines it might have been content that was so specialised that it required a foreign sojourn to obtain this elsewhere.
+The conditions that Allport (1954) predicted would be necessary for positive intergroup outcomes have an important predictive value for the importance of and the extent to whichthe educators at the home institution play a role in creating this environment.
+It is remarkable therefore, that international mobility took such a flight as the mechanism by which we soughtto engender the IoHE associated learning outcomes (however that might have been framed).Perhaps this is a testament to the much of the original intention of international mobility, which was that of obtaining cognitive inputs that were not available on the home campus.
+Thus, for area studies such mobility was considered essential to develop as a fully- equipped graduate, but for other disciplines it might have been content that was so specialised that it required a foreign sojourn to obtain this elsewhere.

-The author experienced this himself, when, as a third-year student, he undertook to travel to Europe (from Australia) to learn how to milk mice, as part of the preparation for a research project that had been halted due to the lack of this ability in Australia.
+The author experienced this himself, when, as a third-year student, he undertook to travel toEurope (from Australia) to learn how to milk mice, as part of the preparation for a research project that had been halted due to the lack of this ability in Australia.
 Equipped with this new knowledge, the project was able to continue.
 A case of technology transfer through international student mobility.

-In more recent times, the use of international mobility has been more and more focused on the acquisition of intercultural competence and global awareness.
-It has since become clear that especially intercultural competence does not really improve unless there are interventions related to this aspect (Vande Berg, Connor-Linton, and Paige, 2009).
-This makes the more modern interpretation of international student mobility, in the light of having to control the learning environment such that this is able to occur, all the more surprising, since the educators at home relinquish this control to their foreign counterparts who may or may not be trained to deal with this.
-For institutes that are well advanced in the development of teaching and learning that includes these important transversal skills obtained through IoHE, this is particularly worrisome as their students' development in this regard may be stymied through less than ideal circumstances.
+In more recent times, the use of international mobility has been increasingly focused on the acquisition of intercultural competence and global awareness.
+It has since become clearthat especially intercultural competence does not really improve unless there are interventions related to this aspect (Vande Berg, Connor-Linton, and Paige, 2009).
+This makes the more modern interpretation of international student mobility, in the light of having to control the learning environment such that this can occur, even more surprising, since the educators at home relinquish this control to their foreign counterparts who may ormay not be trained to deal with this.
+For institutes that are well advanced in the development of teaching and learning that includes these important transversal skills obtained through IOHE, this is particularly worrisome as their students' development in this regard may be stymied through less-than-ideal circumstances.

-This last remark immediately connects well to the observations of Jos Beelen (2016) who has shown in case studies that staff training and collaboration between discipline specialists, internationalisation experts, and educational specialists are some of the most important obstacles in successfully implementing IaH, in particular internationalisation of the curriculum.
-However, the traditional learning outcomes of internationalisation, as obtained through appropriate interventions in relation to study abroad, are not enough to unlock the full potential of all graduates.
+This last remark at once connects well to the observations of Jos Beelen (2016) who hasshown in case studies that staff training and collaboration between discipline specialists, internationalisation experts, and educational specialists are some of the most important obstacles in successfully implementing IaH, in particular internationalisation of the curriculum.
+However, the traditional learning outcomes of internationalisation, as obtained through proper interventions in relation to study abroad, are not enough to unlock thefull potential of all graduates.